 Please note that the BUGS school year begins earlier than the DOE.
 The first day of school is usually the Monday before Labor Day.

-*Note this date is earlier than the NYC DOE start date and is subject to change.*
+Note this date is earlier than the NYC DOE start date.

 Never miss an event!
 Sync the BUGS Family Calendar to your phone/tablet, by simply clicking the +Google Calendar button above.